Fred Haigh Dam: History

-The dam was built to create a more reliable water supply for the sugarcane industry, as rainfall is not always reliable and underground water supplies were dwindling.
-Construction began on Saturday 13 November 1971 with a ceremony in which, Reg Swartz, Minister for National Development, initiated an explosion which blasted away tons of rock at the site and then unveiled a commemorative plaque.
-The dam was completed in late 1974 with the first release of water on 17 February 1975.
 The dam was originally to be called Monduran Dam.
-However, the Queensland Water Commissioner, Fred Haigh, had been a major driving force behind the dam and, following his sudden death on 15 July 1974, the Queensland Cabinet decided to rename the dam in his honour in 1979, retaining the name Monduran for the lake it created.
+However, the Queensland Water Commissioner, Fred Haigh, had been a major driving force behind the dam and, following his sudden death on 15 July 1974, the Queensland Cabinet renamed the dam in his honour in 1979, retaining the name Monduran for the lake it created, officially named on 1 January 1980 and gazetted on 5 January 1980.

-The dam has a capacity of 562,045 megalitres when full.
-The lowest level recorded was 3.29% in February 2003 during the Millennium Drought, and the highest level of 181.5% (6.86 metres over the spillway) was recorded in January 2013 as a result of heavy rains from ex Tropical Cyclone Oswald.
+The dam is 49 m high and 646 m long and holds back 562,045 ML when full.
+The resultant reservoir, Lake Monduran, has a surface area of 5340 ha and draws from a catchment area of 1308 km2, located north of Bundaberg.
+The lowest level recorded was 3.29% in February 2003 during the Millennium drought, and the highest level of 181.5% was recorded in January 2013 as a result of heavy rains from ex-Tropical Cyclone Oswald, when the water reached 6.86 m over the spillway.

-Spillway Upgrade

-SunWater is undertaking a dam spillway capacity upgrade program to ensure the highest level of safety for the dam is maintained.
-The spillway will be upgraded before 2010.
+In 2008, SunWater announced that an upgrade of the dam's spillway was planned to ensure high levels of safety, and expected the upgrade to be completed before 2010.

-Boating
+Recreation activities

 There are no boating restrictions on the lake and there is a single boat ramp for boat access.

-Fishing

-The dam has been stocked with barramundi, silver perch, sooty grunter and red-claw crayfish with spangled perch and forktail catfish naturally present.
+The dam was stocked with barramundi, silver perch, sooty grunter and red-claw crayfish with spangled perch and forktail catfish naturally present.
 A Stocked Impoundment Permit is required to fish in the dam.